chan-anni/valuables/user_manual.md

 - [Landing/Map Page](#landing/map-page)
 - [Listing Page]()
 ## Landing/Map Page
-In the map page, the user can navigate around and see the pins which represent the locations of where the corresponding item was found
+In the map page, the user can navigate around and see the pins which represent the locations of where the corresponding item was found.
 ### Pins
 Each pin is a lost item reported by another user, clicking on it reveals more information about the item.